xaaha/hulak/README.md

 hulak -env global -fp test.yaml
 ```

 Since global is default environment, we don't need to specify `-env global`.
-So, this is the simplest way of running the file.
+This is the simplest way of running the file.

 ```bash
 hulak -f test
 ```

+If the matched files do not contain environment template vars (`{{.key}}`), Hulak runs them without requiring `env/`.

 File's response is be printed in the console and also saved at the same location as the calling file with `_response.json` suffix.
 Read more about response in [response documentation](./docs/response.md).